A written habit plan = a lot more success!

 8. Timing: decide when will it be done and link triggers to daily routines.
 Trigger a new habit by connecting it with other routine activities according to the desired time or frequency.
 Morning meditation after breakfast is an example of a trigger.
 A more frequent habit can connect with something you do more often, like taking a deep breath each time you take a drink of water.
 Read more about habit stacking from James Clear.
 Since willpower is a limited resource, tackle a new habit early in the day before it is depleted.
 Exercise earlier in the day also gains feel-good benefits throughout the entire day.

 9. Track data: How long it takes to establish a habit likely will vary depending on how difficult it is.
 One study showed on average, it took 66 days to form a new habit.
 Jerry Seinfeld’s Don’t Break the Chain Strategy is one well-known method for creating a habit.
 Each day that you do the task you have set for yourself, simply mark a calendar each day with a big red x.
 Then keep it going and don’t break the chain.
-Read more about Jerry Seinfeld’s Don’t Break the Chain Strategy from Entrepreneur magazine.
+Read more about Jerry Seinfeld’s Don’t Break the Chain Strategy from Entrepreneur magazine and a habit tracker guide from James Clear.

 10. Review the results.